SINTEF-SE/DICE/_maas/030-motivation.md

 The research objectives of DICE are as follows:

 - Gather industry knowledge and needs related to digitalisation and circular economy
-- Survey state-of-the-art on research related to data sharing
+- Analyse state-of-the-art research related to federated data sharing applied in industry
+- Improve SINTEF internal knowledge exchange in the circular economy, data sharing and digitalisation nexus
 - Develop a “digital toolbox” of components supporting a broader range of circular economy strategies
-- Improve SINTEF internal knowledge exchange in the circular economy, data sharing and digitalisation nexus